How Much Does a Neuropsychological Evaluation Cost? Understanding Your Payment Options

 One of the most overlooked ways to pay for a neuropsychological evaluation is through a Health Savings Account (HSA) or Flexible Spending Account (FSA).

 Because evaluations are healthcare services, they are often eligible expenses under these plans.
-Since HSA and FSA funds are generally contributed before taxes, using them may reduce the effective cost of an evaluation compared to paying with ordinary after tax income.
+Since HSA and FSA funds are generally contributed before taxes, using them may reduce the overall financial impact because these funds are generally contributed before taxes.

 If you have an HSA or FSA, check with your plan administrator regarding eligibility requirements and documentation.